AdaCore/aws/docs/source/high_level_services.rst

 .. index:: pages, split

 It not not very convenient to send back a Web page with a large table.
-In such a case it is better to split the table in chunks (20 lines or so) and to send only the first page.
-This page reference the next pages and can also contains an index of the pages.
+In such a case it is better to split the table into chunks (20 lines or so) and to send only the first page.
+This first page reference the next pages and can also contain an index of all the pages.

-The `AWS`'s split page feature can automatically do that for you.
-Given template `Translate_Table` or `Translate_Set` and the max line per page it returns the first page and create a set of transient pages for all other pages.
+The `AWS`'s split page feature can automatically do this for you.
+Given template `Translate_Table` or `Translate_Set` and the max line per page it returns the first page and creates a set of transient pages for all other pages.
 A set of template tags are used to reference the previous and next page and also to build the page index.

-There is different ways to split a set of pages and ready-to-use splitters are available:
+There are different ways to split a set of pages and ready-to-use splitters are available:

 *Alpha*
-  Split in (at most) 28 pages, one for empty fields, one for all fields that start with a digit, and one for each different initial letter. see :ref:`AWS.Services.Split_Pages.Alpha`.
+  Split into (at most) 28 pages, one for empty fields, one for all fields that start with a digit, and one for each different initial letter. see :ref:`AWS.Services.Split_Pages.Alpha`.

 *Alpha.Bounded*
-  Same as the alpha splitter, but pages larger than a Max_Per_Page value are further splitted.
+  Same as the alpha splitter, but pages larger than a Max_Per_Page value are further split.
   A secondary index is generated that gives the various pages for a given letter. see :ref:`AWS.Services.Split_Pages.Alpha.Bounded`.

 *Uniform*
-  Split in pages of length Max_Per_Page (except the last one).
-This corresponds to the default service in Split_Pages package. see :ref:`AWS.Services.Split_Pages.Uniform`.
+  Split into pages of length Max_Per_Page (except the last one).
+This corresponds to the default service in the Split_Pages package. see :ref:`AWS.Services.Split_Pages.Uniform`.

 *Uniform.Alpha*
-  Same as the uniform splitter, but builds in addition an alphabetical secondary index from a key field. see :ref:`AWS.Services.Split_Pages.Uniform.Alpha`.
+  Same as the uniform splitter, but additionally builds an alphabetical secondary index from a key field. see :ref:`AWS.Services.Split_Pages.Uniform.Alpha`.